cheeseburger7000/30-Days-Of-Python/12_Day_Modules/12_modules.md

 ### What is a Module

-A module is a file containing a set of codes or a set of functions which can be included to an application.
+A module is a **file** containing a set of codes or a set of functions which can be included to an application.
 A module could be a file containing a single variable, or a function, a big code base.

+**Note by Luca:**

+> module is a file ....
+>
+> package ???

 ### Creating a Module